 - Occupation: People with physically demanding jobs have a greater risk of back problems.

-- Trauma: Injuries to the spine can cause tiny tears or cracks in the outer layer of the disc.
+- Trauma: Injuries to the spine can cause tiny tears or cracks in the disc’s outer layer.

 - Weight: Excess body weight places extra stress on the discs of the lower back.

 - If a herniated disc presses on nerve roots, it can cause pain, numbness, and weakness in the body’s area where the nerve travels.